codio-c5/C5-Development/.guides/content/2-3-Solutions-for-Key-Distribution--4d40.md

-### In the last unit, you learned that the weakness of symmetric key encryption is the secure distribution of the shared key.
+### lfdlfjsdlfjsfsdl;f, you learned that the weakness of symmetric key encryption is the secure distribution of the shared key.
 This problem can be solved in two ways-- through public key encryption or by key agreement algorithms.

 <br>
 <figure class="snippetimg" style="margin: 0 auto;width:100%">